Discounts Large Music Boxes CDs + MP3s Movements Custom Tunes About Us

 Even the Swiss bear this out.
 The Swiss firm Jobin buys the main components of their 50 and 72-Note movements from Nidec/Sankyo to produce their "Swiss-made music boxes".
 They sell these in Switzerland and to other parts of the world.

 The Japanese are known for precision manufacturing.
-Nidec/Sankyo is known for robotics as well as musical movements!
-Nidec/Sankyo's modern engineering and automated manufacturing allows them to offer exceptional music box movements - featuring rich tone and a very polished appearance - at unreasonably low prices.
+Nidec/Sankyo is known for robotics as well as musical movements.
+Nidec/Sankyo's modern engineering and automated manufacturing allows them to offer exceptional music box movements - featuring rich tone and a very polished appearance.

 Nidec/Sankyo's handicap has been the oriental musical perspective.
 However as Japan has changed over recent years, their ability to understand and appreciate Western music has also developed.
 Nidec/Sankyo is now producing better combs than Reuge.
 It is no exaggeration to say that many of Nidec/Sankyo's tune arrangements are every bit as good as most of Reuge's classic arrangements, and are better than Reuge's newer arrangements.
 Nidec/Sankyo's tune lists are much more extensive, with new and very good tune arrangements being added regularly.